tableau/connector-plugin-sdk/docs/api-reference.md

     String GetPlatform();

-Returns the name of the os Tableau is running on.
+Returns the name of the operating system Tableau is running on.
 Possible values are:
 - win
 - mac
 - linux